sdslabs/Quizio-Frontend/README.md

 > OR

 - run `docker-compose build`
 - run `docker-compose up`

 ## Deployment Guide

 - run `bash deploy.sh`

-# Dev Notes:
+## Dev Notes

-## Security:
+## Security

 - Currently the user is authnticated by a jwtToken sent by the client as a cookie.
 This is unsafe as the cookie is prone to xss attacks in the frontend.
 - Ideally, the cookie must be set from the backend as an 'http-only' cookie.